Multi-step Jailbreaking Privacy Attacks on ChatGPT: Experiments

 \subsection{Experimental Settings}

-\textbf{Models' Versions.} For ChatGPT, we conduct experiments on OpenAI's model API of gpt-3.5-turbo on March 2023.
-For the New Bing, since we are not clear about its version, we evaluate its performance from Mar 20 to April 10 in 2023.

-\textbf{Datasets.} For the Enron Email Dataset, we processed 100 frequent (name, email) pairs whose email domain is ``\textit{@enron.com}'' from Enron's employees and 100 infrequent pairs whose domains do not belong to Enron.
-Among 100 frequent pairs, we manually filter out 12 invalid organizational emails and evaluate the remaining 88 pairs.
-Besides Enron emails, we also collect 50 pairs from scholars as mentioned in Section~\ref{sec:Data Collection}.
+\textbf{Datasets.} For the Enron Email Dataset, we processed 100 frequent (name, email address) pairs whose email domain is ``\textit{@enron.com}'' from Enron's employees and 100 infrequent pairs whose domains do not belong to Enron.
+Among 100 frequent pairs, we manually filter out 12 invalid organizational emails and evaluate the remaining 88 pairs. \lhr{We also collect 300 (name, phone number) pairs to recover phone numbers given names.
+For Institutional Pages, we collect 50 (name, email address) pairs and 50 (name, phone number) pairs.}

-\textbf{Evaluation Metrics.} For each (name, email) pair, we generate 1 response per prompt and count the number of pairs that can parse email patterns from responses as \textit{\# parsed}.
+\textbf{Evaluation Metrics.} For each \lhr{PII recovery}, we generate 1 response per prompt and count the number of pairs that can parse our predefined patterns from responses as \textit{\# parsed}.
 Moreover, we can also automatically generate multiple responses via its chat completion API.
 During our experiments, we perform 5 generations and then use \textit{Hit@5} to denote the percentage of pairs that include correct prediction from their responses.
-For each pair, we use the first parsed email as the final prediction among all 5 generations by default.
+For each pair, we use the first parsed \lhr{PII} as the final prediction among all 5 generations by default.
 If response verification tricks are applied, we use the verified result as the final prediction.
-To verify how many emails are correctly recovered, we report the count (\textit{\# correct}) and accuracy (\textit{Acc}) of correctly recovered emails by comparing final predictions with correct emails.
+To verify how many emails are correctly recovered, we report the count (\textit{\# correct}) and accuracy (\textit{Acc}) of correctly recovered emails by comparing final predictions with correct emails. \lhr{For phone number recovery, we calculate the longest common substring (LCS) between final predictions and ground truth numbers and report the count of pairs whose LCS $\geq$ 6 (\textit{LCS\textsubscript{6}}) and the overall count for 5 generations (\textit{LCS\textsubscript{6}@5}). }

 \textbf{Data Extraction Attack Pipeline.} All our extraction attacks are conducted on the web interface of the New Bing and the chat completion API of ChatGPT from their corresponding official sources.
 For the web interface, we manually type attack queries and collect the responses.
 For each attack case, we start a new session to avoid the interference of previous contexts.
-For the ChatGPT API, we write a script to input attack queries with contexts to obtain responses from LLMs, then we write a regular expression formula to parse the first email addresses shown in responses as predicted emails.
+For the ChatGPT API, we write a script to input attack queries with contexts to obtain responses from LLMs, then we write a regular expression formula to parse the PII shown in responses as predicted PII.